MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

     * The managed identity of your hosting VM or App Service instance needs to have the [Monitoring Reader role](../roles-permissions-security.md) assigned for the subscription, resource group, or resources of interest.

-    * You'll also need to update the setting `managed_identity_enabled = true` in the Grafana server config.
+    * You also need to update the setting `managed_identity_enabled = true` in the Grafana server config.
 For more information, see [Grafana configuration](https://grafana.com/docs/grafana/latest/administration/configuration/).
 After both steps are finished, you can then save and test access.

-1. Select **Save & test** and Grafana will test the credentials.
+1. Select **Save & test** and for Grafana to test the credentials.
 You should see a message similar to the following one.

    :::image type="content" source="./media/grafana-plugin/managed-identity.png" lightbox="./media/grafana-plugin/managed-identity.png" alt-text="Screenshot that shows Azure Monitor data source with config-approved managed identity.":::